smtilson/ci-django-exercises/README.md

 17. Scroll up and open the 'Resources' tab. there are steps about adding eco dynos and making sure there is no db installed yet.
 The first isn't entirely relevant to this but will be, not sure about the second.
 The steps are saved in logseq.

+Environment variables
+18. Create a file called env.py in the root directory.
+Add `import os

+os.environ.setdefault(
+    "DATABASE_URL", >database_url<)`
+where you replace `>database_url<` with the database url provided.
+(If you no longer have access to this, please contact me.)